idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-1-model.md

 ## Step 1.2

-This step resembles step 1.1 with the difference being in introducing the temperture feedback.
+This step resembles step 1.1 with the difference being in introducing the temperature feedback.
 The problem is treated as a transport solve coupled with two Navier-Stokes solves as will be described later.